 When it came right down to it, almost no one was willing to honour the commitments they’d made.
 I couldn’t get any meaningful group of people to show up for a single rehearsal.
-I also couldn’t get anyone in the media to give me the time of day — not even those who’d written about my music in the past and painted themselves as allies.
+I also couldn’t get anyone who worked in any local media capacity to give me the time of day — not even those who’d written about my music in the past and painted themselves as allies.
 Thanks to the indifference of my so-called peers, I had to cancel the show after putting half a decade of work into making it a reality.
 You’re looking at the first person in the history of the ACHF to refund their grant money.

 Don’t Let the Preamble Ramble